grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 ## Grafana Tempo

-[Grafana Tempo][] is is an open source, easy-to-use, and scalable distributed tracing backend.
-Tempo can ingest OTLP directly and we can use the OTLP exporter to send the traces to Tempo.
+[Grafana Tempo][] is an open-source, easy-to-use, scalable distributed tracing backend.
+Tempo can ingest OTLP directly, and we can use the OTLP exporter to send the traces to Tempo.

 ```river
 otelcol.exporter.otlp "default" {